Coarse assembly maps: Introduction

-Let $K$ be a simplicial complex and $K_{d}$ be the corresponding uniform bornological coarse space whose structures are induced from the path metric induced by the spherical metric on the simplices.
-Then $F_{\cU}(K_{d})$ denotes the underlying bornological coarse space of $K_{d}$.
-Furthermore let $E$ be a $\bC$-valued coarse homology theory. \begin{theorem}[Corollary \ref{wrfiowefwewfewfw}] Assume: \begin{enumerate} \item $E$ is strong, countably additive, and admits transfers. \item $\bC$ is presentable. \item $K$ has bounded geometry. \item $K_{d}$ is {equicontinuously} contractible. \item $K_{d}$ admits a coarse scaling. \end{enumerate} Then the coarse assembly map $\mu_{E,F_{\cU}(K_{d})}$ is an equivalence. \end{theorem} We refer to Section \ref{ergop34t34t34t34} for a detailed description of the assumptions.
+Let $K$ be a simplicial complex, and let $ K_{d}$ be the corresponding uniform bornological coarse space whose structures are induced from the path quasi-metric induced by the spherical metric on the simplices.
+We say that $K_{d}$ is obtained from $K$ by equipping this complex with the metric structures.
+The symbol $F_{\cU}(K_{d})$ denotes the underlying bornological coarse space of $K_{d}$. \begin{theorem}[Corollary~\ref{wrfiowefwewfewfw}] Assume: \begin{enumerate} \item $\bC$ is complete. \item $E$ is additive and admits transfers. \item $K$ has bounded geometry. \item $K_{d}$ is equicontinuously contractible. \item $K_{d}$ admits a coarse scaling. \end{enumerate} Then the coarse assembly map $\mu_{E,F_{\cU}(K_{d})}$ is an equivalence. \end{theorem}

-Let $E:\BC \to \bC$ be a coarse homology theory.
-In general the local homology theory $E\cO^{\infty}$ seems to be quite complicated.
-But if $E$ is additive, then on nice spaces it behaves like a locally finite homology theory.
+Let $E\colon \BC \to \bC$ be a strong coarse homology theory.
+Then $E\cO^{\infty}$ is a local homology theory, but in general it seems to be difficult to understand its values.
+Fortunately, if $E$ is in addition additive, then on nice spaces it behaves like a locally finite homology theory.
 Concretely, we have the following result.